Wireless Dynamics Sensor System (WDSS, discontinued)

 Specifications and User Guide

-Note that if you last used a particular WDSS with, say, only the force channel active, the next time that computer detects that WDSS, only force will be active.
+Note that if you last used a particular WDSS with, only some of the channels active, the next time that computer detects that WDSS, those channels will be active.

 RELATED TIL ENTRIES

 Logger Pro sees my WDSS by name, but then fails to collect data.